sshillyer/chatty/README.md

 * All commands are from root of the project.
 * This is the preferred error-proof method of setting up the project.

-1. Build and deploy the redis server container:
+1. Build and deploy the redis server container.
+From project root:
 ```
+$ cd chatty-db
 $ docker build -t sshillyer/redis .
 $ docker run --name redis -d -p 6379:6379 sshillyer/redis
 ```

-2. Build and deploy the server and client:
+2. Build and deploy the server and client.
+From project root:
 ```
-$ docker network create chatnet
 $ docker build -t sshillyer/chatty .
 $ docker run -itd --name chatty -P -p 3001:3001 -p 8080:8080 --link redis:redis sshillyer/chatty
 ```